 TRIVIA: It is said that the carpenters in Takayama have built key landmarks around Japan such as the Imperial Palace in Kyoto and some other temples in Kyoto and Nara.

-If you’re more into videos, come and take a peek into the vlog I made below which showcases my visit to Chubu Region (Takayama is featured at time slot 02:38).
+If you’re more into videos, come and take a peek into the vlog I made below which showcases my visit to Chubu Region (Takayama attractions are featured at time slot 02:38).

 I would have loved to stay in Takayama for days but I only had a free day left for it, so in the end, I didn’t manage to cover everything — however, what I’ve done was more than enough to get a first feel of the town.
 First up: